The Ancestors

-The Ancestors is an album by Tim Berne and which was released on the Italian-based Soul Note label in 1983.
+The Ancestors is an album by Tim Berne, released on the Italian-based Soul Note label in 1983.
 It features three lengthy tracks which, typical of Berne, are structured in suite-like sections.
-The music is performed by the Tim Berne Sextet which consisted of Berne, Herb Robertson, Ray Anderson, Mack Goldsbury, Ed Schuller, Paul Motian.
+The music is performed by the Tim Berne Sextet which consisted of Berne, trumpeter Herb Robertson, trombonist Ray Anderson, saxophonist Mack Goldsbury, bassist Ed Schuller and drummer Paul Motian.

 Reception

-The Penguin Guide to Jazz said "The Ancestors was a first sign that Berne was willing to slow down, look about him and take stock. ...it's a measured authoritative set, rhythmically coherent ".
+The Penguin Guide to Jazz said, "The Ancestors was a first sign that Berne was willing to slow down, look about him and take stock. ...it's a measured authoritative set, rhythmically coherent".